 Since the American system is wider, the lessons include reading once a week or bi – weekly, small writing projects, large research tests, and oral presentations, as the American system is wider.
 Most UK schools give occasional assignments throughout the term, and are much more oriented to the course.
 Homework is not actually given in some situations and instead the entire degree may be tied to one final exam.
 In the United States, in a number of assignments, your grade can depend on your results, and a final exam is a percentage of your overall grade.
 We will aid you in writing your assignments whether you are from UK University or from US University.

 In contrast, the US government has little sanction on tuition pricing at universities.
-There is a difference between tuition fees for private and state universities in the United States, and tuition fees may vary if you reside in a state or enroll in a school in a different state.
+There is a difference between tuition fees for private and state universities in the United States, and tuition fees may vary if you reside in a state or enrol in a school in a different state.
 The amount of mortar is determined according to these differences.
-While the average annual tuition of a two-year department in state universities is $ 3000, the annual tuition of a four-year department in private universities is approximately $ 29,000.
-Finally, the fees for some four-year departments of some private universities can be up to about $ 50,000 per year.
+While the average annual tuition of a two-year department in state universities is $3000, the annual tuition of a four-year department in private universities is approximately $29,000.
+Finally, the fees for some four-year departments of some private universities can be up to about $50,000 per year.
 In both countries, government loans are provided at favourable terms and interest rates, so that borrowers can pay tuition prices.
 Financial Aid Centre and the UK Financial Aid for the UK for more information on funding your studies in the UK.

 Both countries allow students to live in dormitories.
 These dorms have almost the same features, but it is more common in the UK to have your own bedroom, and in the US you can share your room with at least one person.
 But after the first school year in the United States, students may have other accommodation, for example; like a private home or off-campus accommodation.
 In the dormitories in the UK, students usually meet their own food and beverage needs, while in the United States a range of eating and drinking facilities is usually provided by the dormitory.
 Another possible difference is that servants are common in student dormitories in the UK, but students pay a small amount for this service.